Consult a Doctor

 Doctors will only issue MCs after a consultation and a documented clinical assessment.
 Notably, taking repeated MCs may signal an unresolved condition.
 Our doctors will review your history, recommend further tests, or arrange a in-clinic review if the pattern suggests something more serious.

-We typically send the medical certificates out shortly after payment is made.
-Check your email's inbox and spam folders, then WhatsApp us if you run into any issues.
+DigitalHealth.sg typically sends medical certificates shortly after payment is made.
+Check your email inbox and spam folders, then WhatsApp the care team if you run into any issues.

 Yes.
-If the doctor deems you fit for partial duties, they can document light-duty or excuse-from-PE instructions in the MC.
+If the doctor deems you fit for partial duties, they can document light-duty or excuse-from-PE instructions in the medical certificate.

 See a doctor conveniently from anywhere.